 Automation is extremely effective at reducing shrinkage and improving productivity.
 One Fortune 25 financial services company saw a 300% investment return in the first 3-6 months of implementing contact center automation while achieving a 1.9% cost reduction and 100% WFM productivity gain.

 Through a variety of use cases, companies are simultaneously removing costs and engaging employees, all while maintaining or improving customer experience.

-Manually selecting staff for voluntary time off (VTO) is time consuming and inconsistent.
+Manually selecting staff for voluntary time off (VTO) is time-consuming and inconsistent.
 Automation addresses this by allowing supervisors to automatically administer VTO leveraging the real-time rules engine to take advantage of opportunities and balancing the needs of employees.
 Automating VTO improves WFM efficiency and cuts costs while maintaining service levels.
-A large communications company was able to increase occupancy .25% overall, with a 25% increase in VTO hours.
+A large communications company was able to increase occupancy by .25% overall, with a 25% increase in VTO hours.
 Agent satisfaction improved after VTO was automated.

-Finally, intraday automation streamlines omni-channel service delivery by automatically moving agents from one channel to another when volume peaks.
-Monitoring and managing this process manually is time consuming.
+Finally, intraday automation streamlines omnichannel service delivery by automatically moving agents from one channel to another when volume peaks.
+Monitoring and managing this process manually is time-consuming.
 Automation allows companies to dynamically associate agents to channels faster than otherwise possible, allowing centers to run more efficiently.
-One financial organization was able to reduce the number of full time staff needed by automating this process.
+One financial organization was able to reduce the number of full-time staff needed by automating this process.

 Providing a positive experience while reducing costs is the goal for contact centers.
-Digital solutions are not meeting expectations, right placement comes with too high a risk, and workforce management is a thing of the past.
+Digital solutions are not meeting expectations, the right placement comes with too high a risk, and workforce management is a thing of the past.
 Through automation and the savings formula, contact centers are able to reduce costs and keep customers happy.